“I live for moments that make me say “Holy sh*t, come check this out!” -Winemaker from Los Olivos, CA.

 This wine has depth.

 Dark fruit, plush, smooth.
 What is this depth that I’m tasting?
-It’s as if there’s a first floor to the flavor, then a basement below it.
+It’s as if there’s a first floor to the flavor, then a level below it.

-Paul leans over to me “This wine is sooo good“
+Paul leans over to me with a pleasant smirk and a nudge “This wine is sooo good“

 I nod in agreement.
 I’m still stunned at this point.